Almirall: buy to break resistance

 Almirall is a pharmaceutical company specialized in skin health that presents a robust balance, solvency and liquidity ratios at very acceptable levels.
 At the same time, in this exercise expect a growth in profits and sales that allows to recover the levels prior to the pandemic.
 All this with some attractive valuation multiples compared to its competitors, which has recently revised its recommendation to positive from a fundamental point of view (see “Almirall: perspectives, valuation and recommendation”)

-Almirall on daily chart with amplitude range in percentage, MACD oscillator and trading volume
+Almirall on daily chart with range of amplitude in percentage, MACD oscillator and trading volume

 Graphic analysis Almirall as of April 10, 2021